Saccharin Sodium

 Saccharin, also known as saccharin sodium or benzosulfimide, is 300–500 times sweeter than sucrose (sugar) in dilute aqueous solution.
 It is used as a noncaloric sweetening agent (sugar substitute); saccharin sodium and saccharin calcium have the same use.

-List of medications using Saccharin Sodium
+Some examples of medications containing Saccharin Sodium

 - Acetaminophen, Aspirin and Caffeine 250 mg / 250 mg / 65 mg